mpelleau/AbSolute/README.md

 Also, we recommend you to monitor the memory usage of the changes you may introduce in the solver.
 To do so, you can install [memtrace](https://github.com/janestreet/memtrace) and [memtrace_viewer](https://github.com/janestreet/memtrace_viewer)
 (both are available via opam).
 This will allow you to create an executable *memabsolute* from the Makefile, by doing `make memabsolute`.
 This executable basically initializes a memory trace, calls absolute, and then shows the memory consumption in a browser.

+When contributing to AbSolute, please first discuss the change you wish to make via an issue, then feel free to fork and submit a PR.

 ##### Results
 Beside the ouptut, AbSolute uses the following return code to describe the results.